route1337/chef-cookbook-linuxbase/README.md

 Donate To Support This Chef Cookbook
 ------------
 Route 1337, LLC operates entirely on donations.
-If you find these scripts useful, please consider [contacting us](https://www.route1337.com/contact-us/) about how to donate.
+If you find these scripts useful, please consider using the GitHub Sponsors button to donate to the people who contributed to this project.

 Thank you for your support!